strymsg/mailinglist-downloader-py/README.md

 # Mail listing downloader scripts

-Collection of scripts to download emails from a mailing list archive.
+Collection of scripts to download email messages from a mailing list archive.

 To exectue the scripts you must activate the python virtualenv.